|Clan Culture||Clan Progression||Clan Communication|

 Weekly Clan EngramsClan Members can view the Clan's progress towards the Weekly Clan Engrams from the Clan Profile in Destiny 2 and the Destiny Companion.

-- To earn the Weekly Clan Engrams, at least half of the fireteam attempting each activity must belong to the Clan
+- To unlock the Crucible, Nightfall, and Raid Weekly Clan Engrams, at least half of the Fireteam completing each activity must belong to the Clan

 - Progress towards the Weekly Clan Engrams resets with the Weekly Reset

 - Weekly Clan Engrams can only be claimed by one Character per account per week

 - Players that have joined a Clan cannot receive Weekly Clan Engrams that were earned before they were a Clan Member

 - Players who have left a Clan and join a new Clan or re-joined their previous Clan will be locked out of receiving Weekly Clan Engrams until the next Weekly Reset